neurobioinfo/segpy/README.md

 PED=path/to/pedigree.ped
 ```

-To initiate the Segpy pipeline on your local workstation, use the following code:
+To initiate the Segpy pipeline for your local workstation, use the following code:

 ```
 bash $PIPELINE_HOME/launch_segpy.sh \